kiranbakale/AMI-Readme/docs/environment_advanced.md

 The Toolkit allows for providing custom GitLab config that will be used when setting up components via Omnibus or Helm charts.

-:warning:&nbsp; **This is an advanced feature and it must be used with caution**.
+:exclamation:&nbsp; **This is an advanced feature and it must be used with caution**.
 Any custom config passed will always take precedence and may lead to various unintended consequences or broken environments if not used carefully.

 Custom config should only be used in advanced scenarios where you are fully aware of the intended effects or for areas that the Toolkit doesn't support natively due to potential permutations such as: